RackHD/docs/docs/server_workflow/os-install/debian.rst

 A mirror should be setup firstly before installation.
 For Debian, there are two ways to setup mirror currently.

 * **Local ISO mirror**: Download Debian ISO image, mount ISO image in a local server as the repository, http service for this repository is provided so that a node could access without proxy.
-* **Public mirror**: The node could access a public site's mirror repository with proxy.
+* **Public mirror**: The node could access a public or remote site's mirror repository with proxy.

 .. tabs::